 There are some very simple actions to help the conservation of orchids, some of these are: do not buy orchids that come directly from the field, there are laws that prohibit these practices, as it puts the survival of populations in the forest at risk.

 Buy your orchids in established greenhouses, it is much better to do this because the plants sold there are generally healthy, are not extracted from the field, and often have a better development.
-Learn to grow orchids at home, orchid collectors often have species in their yards that are no longer in the forest and it is important that these plants do not die due to lack of knowledge.
+Learn to grow orchids at home, orchid collectors often have species in their yards that are no longer in the forest and these plants mustn't die due to lack of knowledge.

 The best-known orchids